 Blogger Boutique – Julie at Blogger Boutique created my logo and customized other parts of the design.

 Scheduling Tools for Social Media

-Tailwind – Tailwind is a great way to schedule Pinterest pins so they are posted in intervals and don’t flood your follower’s feed all at once.
+Tailwind – Tailwind is a great way to schedule Pinterest pins so they are posted at intervals.
 It also makes pinning very easy!

 Hootsuite – I use the free version of Hootsuite to schedule to my Twitter and Google + accounts.

 Later – Think of Later as not only a way to schedule Instagram posts but also as your Instagram coach.
 Later puts together frequent posts and videos with tips to help bloggers make the most of Instagram.
 I wish I had known about Later when I was starting a blog!

 Sticky Blogging – This course by Kelly Holmes is excellent.
 Even if you already consider yourself a writer, Kelly’s course will teach you how to excel at writing online – to keep readers coming back again and again.
 I can’t recommend this course enough!

 Sticky Blogging SEO – This follow-up course to Sticky Blogging will teach you everything you need to know about how to optimize your blog posts so Google will feature them in its search.